mayankREALsahai/MovieVerdict-System/README.md

 <body>
     <div class="container">
         <h1>Movie Verdict Prediction</h1>
+        <h3>https://movieverdict-system.streamlit.app/ Find the Deployed model at this link.</h3>
         <p>This is a Streamlit web application for predicting the verdict (hit or flop) of a movie based on certain features such as TMDB popularity, Google Trend popularity, actors popularity, YouTube score, and genre.The web application will open in your default web browser.
 You can enter the movie details such as TMDB popularity, Google Trend popularity, actors popularity, YouTube score, and select the genre from the dropdown menu.
     Click on the "Predict" button to see the predicted verdict (hit or flop) for the movie.</p>
         <h2>Installation</h2>